core-wg/yang-cbor/draft-somaraju-core-sid-latest.md

 * identifier: An identifier embodies the information required to distinguish what is being identified from all other things within its scope of identification.

-* delta : Difference between the SID assigned to the current schema node and the SID assigned to the parent.
+* delta : Difference between the current SID and a reference SID.
+A reference SID is defined for each context for which deltas are used.

-* item:  A schema node or identity which has been allocated a SID.
+* item:  A schema node, an identity, a module, a submodule or a feature defined using the YANG modeling language.

 * path: A path is a string that identifies a schema node within the schema tree.
 A path consists of the list of schema node identifier(s) separated by slashes ("/").
 Schema node identifier(s) are always listed from the top-level schema node up to the targeted schema node. (e.g. "/system-state/clock/current-datetime")